siripiripiri/cv2-multi-face-recognition/README.md

-# Multi-face Recognition using CV2 and Face_Recognition
+# Multi-face Recognition using OpenCV (CV2) and Face_Recognition Library in Python.

-Detect and Recognize Multiple Faces in Real Time.
+Detect and Recognize Multiple Faces in a Real Time Video Feed.

 ## Problem Definition